BudgieInWA/arg-minigames/README.md

     - `session` string (optional): the session to continue
 - `connected` server -> client: connection initiated
     - `session` string: the id of the session that is currently being used
 - `failed` server -> client: connection failed.
-Either the version is unsuported, or the requested session no longer exists.
+Either the version is unsupported, or the requested session no longer exists.
     - `version` number: the version that the server speaks
+- `badLlama` server -> client: the client has misbehaved and is being kicked
+    - `reason` string
+    - `insult` string

 ### Game Configuration

 - `poi`: information about a POI
     - `guid` string: the POI identifier
+    - `data` object: the info, including at least:
         - `included` boolean: if the POI is part of the game
-    - `role` string: the role of the POI in the game
+        - `tag` string: a tag for the POI in the game

-### Events
+### Game Data

+- `worldState` server -> client: send events that describe constructing the current world state from the blank state

-- `start` server -> client: start sending event data
+- `start` server -> client: start sending events as they happen

-- `stop` server -> client: stop sending event data
+- `stop` server -> client: stop sending event as they happen

 - `event` client -> server: an event occurred
     - `type` string: the event type
+    - `timestamp` number: when the event occurred
     - `team` string: which team caused the event
     - `player` string (optional): the player who caused the event
     - various other fields as needed